Manthan1Citrusbug/ai-ml-sample/virtual_assistant/prompts_engine/README.md

-# hs_prompts
+# Prompt Engine

 ## Overview

-The `hs_prompts` package is designed to facilitate the creation of customized prompts for chat assistant bots.
+The `prompts_engine` package is designed to facilitate the creation of customized prompts for chat assistant bots.
 This package includes classes for defining the escalation process of issues (`EscalateIssue`) and for creating chat assistant prompts (`Prompt`).
 These classes help streamline the configuration and management of chat assistant behaviors.

 ## Setup